Tamaki Tokuyama: Life and career

 He also continued his career as a classical singer of opera, lieder, and chansons; making notable appearances in Japanese productions of Carmen and Hansel and Gretel, as well as singing the bass part in performances of Beethoven's Symphony No. 9.
 Though his career as a classical singer was an important part of Tokuyama's life, it remains mostly unknown as he cut very few classical records and none of them have ever been reissued outside of the original 78s.

-In 1935 Tokuyama married and settled down in the town of Kugenuma, near his birthplace.
+In 1935 Tokuyama married Hisako Yagitani and settled down in the town of Kugenuma, near his birthplace.
 He died prematurely from complications from sepsis on January 28, 1942, at the age of 38.
 Tokuyama is buried in the graveyard of the Jōkō-ji in Fujisawa.